jessesquires/jessesquires.com/_posts/2021-03-30-apple-cooperation-with-authoritarian-governments.md

 See also: reporting by [The Verge](https://www.theverge.com/2019/10/10/20908498/apple-ceo-tim-cook-hong-kong-protest-app-removed-store-email-employees-hkmaplive) and [MacRumors](https://www.macrumors.com/2019/10/18/us-lawmakers-condemn-apple-decision-hkmap-app/).

 These decisions have real consequences for movements.
-In January 2021 &mdash; [the Hong Kong police arrested 53 elected pro-democracy officials and activists](https://www.nytimes.com/2021/01/05/world/asia/hong-kong-arrests-national-security-law.html), advancing Beijing's initiative to quash dissent.
+In January 2021 --- [the Hong Kong police arrested 53 elected pro-democracy officials and activists](https://www.nytimes.com/2021/01/05/world/asia/hong-kong-arrests-national-security-law.html), advancing Beijing's initiative to quash dissent.

-##### November 2019 &mdash; Apple changes Crimea map to meet Russian demands
+##### November 2019 --- Apple changes Crimea map to meet Russian demands

 [The BBC](https://www.bbc.com/news/technology-50573069):